Subscribe to our YouTube channel for free access to over 250 classroom videos.

 What this looks like…

 Sentence "The woodpecker bores" followed by answers to the questions Where?, When?, and Why?
+This strategy is a grammar teaching method.

 1. Display the function question cards that you'll use to unpack the sentence, along with the sentence you'll be working on.
 Read the sentence aloud with the class.